-Boston Mayor-elect Marty Walsh said he would “do everything in my power to overturn this ordinance,” referring to the controversial rental registration and inspection ordinance that has property owners up in arms.
+Boston Mayor-elect Marty Walsh said he would “do everything in my power to overturn this ordinance.”

 To ensure he keeps his word, property owners need to contact him with their messages against the ordinance, while still contacting all the city councilors and new councilors.

-A decision by the Council before December 31 is not likely, so the final decision will likely be in the hands of the new council, which takes over on January 1.
+A decision by the Boston City Council will be in the hands of the new council, which takes over on January 6.

-Any repeal effort must first succeed at the council level.
+Our goal to repeal the ordinance must first succeed at the Council level.
 The council must vote for its repeal before it goes to the mayor, and a two-thirds vote may be required, not a simple majority.
-To succeed in our repeal effort, property owners must focus intensely on all the city councilor candidates, from now until a council vote, probably next January.
+To succeed in our repeal effort, property owners must focus intensely on all the city councilors including the new ones, from now until a Council vote, probably in January.